-New Student Registration Information
+New-Student Registration Information

 Jump to Information for:

-FY students register for classes during orientation in September.
+First-year (FY) students register for classes during orientation in September.
 Students are given training on the Self-Service Student Planning registration process and work with faculty advisers to create a class schedule during this time.

 There are several resources that students can use to prepare for class registration and these are listed below.